ABOUT KYLE PETTY

 While his name will forever connect him to NASCAR, Kyle has made significant strides outside of racing in the world of music and philanthropy.

 Growing up at the racetrack, Kyle was gifted his very first guitar at age 12 by a traveling preacher.
 He soon began writing his own music in high school, finding creative influences in artists and songwriters such as Johnny Cash, Merle Haggard, Carole King, James Taylor, Harry Chapin and Jim Croce.
 Throughout the ‘80s, Kyle took to the stage as a professional country musician for a brief period after signing with RCA Records.
-He opened up for acts such as Randy Travis, The Oak Ridge Boys and Hank Williams, Jr. Another significant achievement was when Kyle performed his original song 'Hard Times' at the legendary Grand Ole Opry in June 2021.
+He opened up for acts such as Randy Travis, The Oak Ridge Boys and Hank Williams, Jr. Another significant achievement for Kyle is performing on the legendary Grand Ole Opry stage, performing in June 2021 and June 2023.

 Today, Kyle is represented by Dolphus Ramseur of Ramseur Records, who also manages the Avett Brothers and David Childers among others.
 Kyle frequently performs his original music in intimate shows across North Carolina and surrounding states.
 For a list of Kyle's upcoming performances, click here.

 Inspired by Adam’s vision, Victory Junction provides life-changing camping experiences for children with chronic and serious medical illnesses.
-Since its inception in 2004, Victory Junction has provided more than 105,000 camp experiences to campers and their families – through onsite camp programs, virtual online programming, Vic's Riders equine therapy program, and at participating hospitals and medical facilities through its REACH program.
+Since its inception in 2004, Victory Junction has provided more than 115,000 camp experiences to campers and their families – through onsite camp programs, virtual online programming, Vic's Riders equine therapy program, and at participating hospitals and medical facilities through its REACH program.
 Victory Junction currently serves as the Kyle Petty Charity Ride Across America's primary beneficiary.
-And because of the Ride, 8,210 children have attended Victory Junction at no cost to their families.
 For more information about Victory Junction, click here.

 During the COVID-19 pandemic, Kyle finally found time to put his pen to paper, sharing stories from his family, his life, his racing career and more.
 In SWERVE or DIE: Life at My Speed in the First Family of NASCAR Racing, Kyle chronicles his life on and off the racetrack, presenting his insider’s perspective of growing up throughout the sport’s popular rise in American culture.
 In between driving and running Petty Enterprises for thirty years, Kyle took some detours into country music, voiced Cal Weathers in Pixar’s Cars 3 and started his annual motorcycle Kyle Petty Charity Ride Across America.
 And when his nineteen-year-old son Adam, a fourth-generation racing Petty, tragically lost his life on the track, Kyle founded Victory Junction, a camp for children with chronic and serious medical conditions in Adam’s name—with help from Academy Award-winning actor and motorsports enthusiast Paul Newman.
 Filled with NASCAR history, stories of his family’s careers and anecdotes about some of stock-car racing’s most famous drivers, Kyle’s memoir also tackles the sport’s evolution, discussing how welcoming diverse racers, improving car and track safety features, and integrating green technology will benefit NASCAR’s competitors and fans in the future.
 For more details about Kyle's book, click here.